• HOME

 All current PATHSA members are invited to attend the AGM.
 The Chair and Treasurer will share annual reports, with space for reflection and discussion as we close the year together.

-🟣 October CPD Meeting 🏳️⚧️ An App 🟣 October CPD Meeting 🏳️⚧️
+🟣 October CPD Meeting 🏳️⚧️ An Approach to the C 🟣 October CPD Meeting 🏳️⚧️

 An Approach to the Care of Non-Binary Individuals